top of page

 Original Article:

-My first time in Melaka, was in 2006 and subsequently in 2010, 2013, 2015, four times in 2016 and latest visit in February 2017.
 As a budget traveller, I prefer to stay in guest houses when in Melaka be it solo or with companions.
 And the best place to stay is right in the old town itself, being in closer proximity to almost everything in the historical city.
 Basically, eat, see, sleep and idle in cafes within a radius of 700 metres — the historical city of Melaka is about that small.

 Rickshaw at Malacca Dutch Square

 It is annoying to be awakened from sleep every night by rickshaws that passed by guest houses in the old town with their loudspeakers blasting away.
 Some can still be heard past midnight.
-Since 2016, I sort-of "abandoned" the antiquated, rustic guest houses with wooden walls and flooring.
-It's not the fault of these guest houses, they need to preserve the ancient architectures, but I need my sleeps.
+Since 2016, I sort-of "abandoned" rustic guest houses with wooden walls and flooring.
+It's not the fault of these guest houses, they need to preserve the ancient architectures, but I need my sleep.

+Then I found Hangout@Jonker.
 Guess what?
 I stayed at Hangout@Jonker ever since.
 Five times till date.
 Below are the whys.

 The Location